 Postmemory, Psychoanalysis and Holocaust Ghosts

-My forthcoming book, Postmemory, Psychoanalysis and Holocaust Ghosts, is a testimonial study inspired by the letters and documents found on four separate occasions and locations.
+My forthcoming book available for pre-order on Routledge website, Postmemory, Psychoanalysis and Holocaust Ghosts, is a testimonial study inspired by the letters and documents found on four separate occasions and locations.
 They were written in four different languages: most of them are in French, some in Ladino, a few were written in Solitreo [i] and a few legal documents are in Greek.
 The choice of these languages, including the dominance of some, is indicative of the national and cultural complexity that the Cohen family enjoyed in Salonica, not unlike other Jewish families at that time.

 The first box was the one left behind by Rita and Samuel in their apartment in Israel.
 It was kept in the wardrobe and was taken by Rita’s children after Samuel passed away in 1990.
 The opening of that box was the beginning of the journey that this tale is a part of.
 The letters in that box were the ones Rita and Samuel received from Rita’s mother, brothers and sister from Salonica and Paris between the years 1930 to 1941.
 That box contained about eighty letters, handwritten in French and Ladino, as well as their envelopes and some postcards and photographs.